omeka/omeka-s-enduser/docs/install.md

 Basic instructions for installing and updating from GitHub can be found in the [ReadMe](https://github.com/omeka/omeka-s/blob/develop/README.md){target=_blank} of the Omeka S GitHub repository.

-## Install on Windows or Mac OS (basic development only)
+## Install on Windows or Mac OS (development only)
 Omeka S does not support proprietary or closed-source operating systems.
 However, for **basic development purposes** or for quick training, Omeka can run with [WAMP](http://www.wampserver.com){target=_blank}, [MAMP](https://www.mamp.info){target=_blank}, or similar tools.

 Follow the standard installation instructions.
 You will need to make the following [configuration](configuration.md) changes to the file `config/local.config.php` to work.

-First, the PHP path may need to be set if Omeka S cannot automatically detect the location of your PHP utilities on your server.
+First, the PHP path may need to be set if Omeka S cannot automatically detect the location of your PHP utilities on your local server.
 Open the `local.config.php` file and look for line 12:
 ```
     'cli' => [
         'phpcli_path' => null,